Ketones and ketosis | what is bIOSENSE | Levels of ACEs | How to use BIOSENSE | Tips for using BIOSENSE

 What’s really handy is that the device stores up to 100 measurements directly on the device.
 You can then download the mobile app, pair your phone with the ketone monitor using Bluetooth and visualize your true, total fat metabolism rate over time.

 It’s worth noting that the app is probably the weakest part of the whole package.
 The reviews show multiple users having issues with unstable Bluetooth connection and app crashes.
 It did happen to me once as well.
-The company, however, just released its new syncing updates on both the device and mobile apps to address this issue.
+The company, however, just released a big update addressing a lot of the issues and including some fresh updates.

 My tips for using BIOSENSE™ :